uclapi/hackathon/README.md

 1. Run `npm install`
 1. Run `npm start`

-After a PR is merged, changes are deployed automatically.
+After a PR is merged, changes are deployed automatically!